 It’s exciting, but early for CREAL3D.
 The company is a young startup with 10 members so far, and there’s still much to prove in terms of feasibility, performance, and scalability of the company’s approach to light-field displays.

-Sluka told me that the company has raised around $1 million in the last year, and that the company is in the process of raising a $5 million round to further grow the company and its development.
+Sluka told me that the company has raised around $1 million in the last year, and that the company is in the process of raising a $5 million round to further growth and development.